Skip to Main Content

 We continue to provide secure, scalable, and integrated technology solutions that take advantage of economies of scale and are facilitated by governance from the colleges themselves.
 Tech Center solutions are developed with full support from the Chancellor’s Office — and provided at no cost to colleges — to benefit our students, staff, and faculty to ensure student success.

-Support Services provided by the Technology Center, Accessibility Center, and Information Security Center include:
+Support Services provided by the Technology Center and Accessibility Center include:

 • Implementation planning and support